paulvmking/Wanderers-Way/README.md

 A **Register Now** button is located on the homepage to allow sign up easily and instantly this is done by way of a **modal form**.
 Has a footer containing social media links to **Facebook**, **Instagram**, **Twitter**, **Youtube**.
 Has a Covid-19 **alert** on each page to warn users that certain destinations may not be available.
-The **images**, **fonts** and **colors** were also continued page to page to give uniformity to the appearance and provide a consistent experience.**Logo** which allows user to navigate to **home** page from anywhere on the site, located on all pages.
+The **images**, **fonts** and **colors** were also continued page to page to give uniformity to the appearance and provide a consistent experience.**Logo** which allows user to navigate to **home** page from anywhere on the site, located on all pages.Each page also contains a **Favicon** tab **plane** image to help the user navigate multiple tabs and stick with the travel theme.

 ### Home Page